 My premise here was not to invent the lightest sled in the world, but to design one whose glide, tracking and simplicty would make it feel as if it were.

-With indespensible features such as low-profile runners, amphibiousness, removable cover and bulkhead and all replaceable fittings, the Icetrek sled is at the forefront of sled design and functionality.
-I've used this sled on North Pole expeditions since 2013 and on a solo kite-ski expedition in Antartica across very bumpy ice at high speed.
+With indispensable features such as low-profile runners, amphibiousness, removable cover and bulkhead and all replaceable fittings, the Icetrek sled is at the forefront of sled design and functionality.
+I've used this sled on demanding North and South Pole ski expeditions since 2013 and was used by Børge Ousland and Mike Horn on their 2020 ski crossing of the Arctic Ocean.

 Available in two models.